The Best Lenses for Infrared Photography

 A fantastic lens for normal visible light photography may be terrible for infrared (aka “IR”) photography.
 Choosing the right lens can be tricky.
 If you’re planning to get an infrared conversion for your camera, make sure you have lenses that will work well for it or be ready to buy one or more additional lenses, depending what you plan to shoot with your infrared camera.

 Why is this true?
 Camera lenses are designed to be optimized for visible light so that they render as accurately as possible, how we see with our eyes.
 Infrared light is transmitted by lenses, but normally focuses on a different plane than the camera’s sensor.
-If you look at vintage manual focus lenses from the film age (photo below), they almost always had infrared focusing marks on them so you could move your focus point when shooting infrared film.

-Although camera sensors are capable of “seeing” infrared and ultraviolet parts of the spectrum, camera manufacturers put filters in front of the sensor that filter most of this out.
+Although digital camera sensors are capable of “seeing” infrared and ultraviolet parts of the spectrum, camera manufacturers put filters in front of the sensor that filter most of this out.
 When you get your camera converted to infrared, the conversion company replaces these filters with ones that allow the sensor to see a specific part of the infrared spectrum and may also include part of the visible spectrum.
 When you look at the choices offered, you can actually choose how much of the spectrum your converted camera will see.
 This offers a variety of looks from which you can choose.
 Because of the intricate and delicate nature of converting digital camera sensors for infrared, it is very important to choose a reputable and experienced conversion company.

 See my Favorites page on my website for recommended conversion companies.